SEO is short for “Search Engine Optimization,” and it’s an acronym you hear in almost every corner of the website-building universe.

 I could file this under social media, but I’m separating it out because the benefits are for a different reason.
 Having a blog is good for search for two big reasons:

 - Google likes fresh content.
-With a blog, I’m adding new content to my website on a weekly basis,7 and that content shows up not just on the blog but on my front page.
+With a blog, I’m adding new content to my website on a weekly basis, ((Or at least weekly is the goal…I’ve stuck pretty close to that!)) and that content shows up not just on the blog but on my front page.

 - You benefit from the “long tail” of search results.
-Millions of people are searching for millions of things every day.8 By generating new content that focuses on a very specific topic, you’re bound to get hits from people interested in the topics you care about.
+Millions of people are searching for millions of things every day. ((More precisely, 400 million+ Google searches per day.))
+By generating new content that focuses on a very specific topic, you’re bound to get hits from people interested in the topics you care about.
 You might only get a few new hits a day from a blog post, but if you multiply that by 60 (this blog) or 100 or 500, that adds up.

 Don’t Panic.
 Practice Moderation.